lananrg/JIRAConnectorExtension/README.md

 Navigate to "*Special:Version*" on your wiki to verify that the extension is successfully installed.

-# Usage
+## Usage

+Using the demo JIRA instance of Atlassian that you can find here: https://jira.atlassian.com

-How to get a status of a JIRA issue "DEMO-1"
+# How to get a status of a JIRA issue "DEMO-1"
-Paste the following code to a wiki page and change the JIRA issue key to a valid key of your JIRA programm:
+Paste the following line to your wiki page:

 {{#readjiraissue:jiraissuekey=DEMO-1}}

+# How to get a list of of resolved JIRA issues from the project DEMO
+Paste the following line to your wiki page:

+`<jira>project=DEMO and status=Resolved</jira>`